docutils/docutils/docutils/docs/user/latex.rst

 page foot.

 Workaround:
-  Select citation handling with the use_latex_citations_ option.
+  Select citation handling with the use_latex_citations_ setting.

 If ``use-latex-citations`` is used, a bibliography is inserted right at the end of the document. *This should be customizable*.